linus5ery/orders-go/README.md

 Frontend
 * 8080 - Orders Portal

-RxJs is applied on frontend to keep track of database data.
+RxJs is applied to frontend to keep track of database data.